gitlabhq/omnibus-gitlab/doc/docker/README.md

 <http://192.168.59.103> if you use boot2docker.
 It might take a while before
 the docker container starts to respond to queries.

-Login to the web interface with the following credentials:
+Login to GitLab with the following credentials:

 ```
 username: `root`